Orders have closed for 2015. Check back in 2016.

 Thanks for your support!

-Eco-Palms will arrive the week of April 7-11, 2014.
-Congregations that ordered Eco-Palms are receiving two emails from Eco-Palms: one email containing your order number arrived the day you placed your order, and one email containing your FedEx tracking number will arrive the first week of April.
+Congregations that ordered Eco-Palms are receiving two emails from Eco-Palms: one email containing your order number arrived the day you placed your order, and one email containing your FedEx tracking number will arrive when the palms have shipped.

-If you do not receive the email with tracking information by the first week of April, please contact Eco-Palms staff by email or call 651-487-7189.
+If you do not receive the email with tracking information by the week before, please contact Eco-Palms staff by email or call 651-487-7189.

-Altogether 984 PC(USA) congregations ordered Eco-Palms in 2013!
+Nearly 1,000 PC(USA) congregations ordered Eco-Palms in 2015!
 Joining with congregations from other denominations, churches across the United States will be waving almost 1 million Eco-Palms this Palm Sunday.
 Working together, we do make a difference!

 Eco-Palms Materials for Your Congregation